-Comcast Announces Largest Ever Expansion of Its Internet Essentials Program to Reach All Low-income Americans
+Comcast Announces Largest Ever Expansion of Its Internet Essentials Program to Reach All Low-Income Americans

 To be eligible to apply to the program, low-income applicants simply need to show they are participating in one of more than a dozen different government assistance programs.
 These include: Medicaid, Supplemental Nutrition Assistance Program (SNAP), and Supplemental Security Income (SSI).
 A full list of these programs can be found at www.internetessentials.com.
 The Company already accepts applications from households that have a student eligible to participate in the National School Lunch Program, live in public housing or receive HUD Housing Assistance, including Section 8 vouchers, or participate in the Veterans Pension Program, as well as low-income seniors and community college students in select pilot markets.

-“Having an Internet connection at home is absolutely vital for seniors, other low-income individuals and those living with disabilities,” said Anni Chung, President and CEO of Self-Help for the Elderly.
-“I commend Comcast for expanding its Internet Essentials program so broadly because it will help us advance our mission to provide assistance and support to seniors in San Francisco and beyond.”

-According to Comcast’s analysis of the U.S. Census 2017 American Community Survey, in California’s capitol city of Sacramento, households living in neighborhoods with the highest poverty rates are up to 15 times more likely than those in neighborhoods with the lowest poverty rates not to have fixed broadband at home.
-For example, in neighborhoods like Empire Ranch and Village 7 in Sacramento – where poverty rates are very low – only about five percent of households do not have a broadband Internet subscription.
-However, in Richards and Noralto neighborhoods – where poverty rates are way above the national average – up to 81 percent of households do not have fixed broadband at home.
+According to U.S. Census data, households living in cities with the highest poverty rates, are up to 10 times more likely than those in higher earning communities not to have fixed broadband at home.
+For example, in Palo Alto, California, or Bethesda, Maryland – where poverty rates are very low – only about six percent of households do not have a broadband Internet subscription – 94 percent are connected.
+But in Trenton, New Jersey, and Flint, Michigan – where poverty rates are way above the national average – 60 percent or more of households do not have fixed broadband at home – that is, less than half are connected.
+That gap of more than 50 points defines the digital divide in this country.

 Internet Essentials has an integrated, wrap-around design that addresses each of the three major barriers to broadband adoption that research has identified.
-These include: a lack of digital literacy skills, lack of awareness of the relevance of the Internet to everyday life and fear of the Internet, the lack of a computer, and the cost of Internet service.
+These include: a lack of digital literacy skills, lack of awareness of the relevance of the Internet to every day life needs, and fear of the Internet, the lack of a computer, and cost.
 As a result, the program includes: multiple options to access free digital literacy training in print, online, and in person, the option to purchase an Internet-ready computer for less than $150; and low-cost, high-speed Internet service for $9.95 a month plus tax.
 The program is structured as a partnership between Comcast and tens of thousands of school districts, libraries, elected officials, and nonprofit community partners.
 For more information, or to apply for the program in seven different languages, please visit www.internetessentials.com or call 1-855-846-8376.
 Spanish-only speakers can also call 1-855-765-6995.

 The most significant barrier to broadband adoption in low-income communities remains a basket of digital literacy deficits, lack of digital awareness, and fear of the Internet.
 To help address this barrier, since 2011, Comcast has invested more than $650 million to support digital literacy training and awareness, reaching more than 9.5 million low-income Americans.
 In addition, the company has either sold or donated more than 100,000 discounted and heavily subsidized computers to families and veterans that need one.